Musicoll/Kiwi/Resources/doctogen/collaborate.md

 |:---:|:---:|
 | <img alt="User A" src="./img/kiwi_play_video_number.gif"/> | <img alt="User B" src="./img/kiwi_play_video_slider.gif"/> |

-If you want to share some data of the patch with other users or synchronize GUI objects, you can do it via a specific object of the language called a **hub** that broadcast messages to every users connected to the same document through the server.
+If you want to share some data of the patch with other users or synchronize GUI objects, you can do it via a specific object of the language called a **hub** that broadcasts messages to every users connected to the same document through the server.

 <img alt="Using the kiwi hub object" src="./img/hub_server_communication.png" width="600" class="centered"/>